ryan258/ai_story_marketing/README.md

 - To run tests: `poetry run pytest`
 - To run tests with verbose output: `poetry run pytest -v -s`
 - To add new dependencies: `poetry add <package-name>`
-- Tests implemented for all main components

 ## Main Features

 - Story Creation: Generates a simple story based on user input.
-- Story Evaluation: Provides a placeholder evaluation of the generated story.
+- Story Evaluation: Evaluates the generated story.
-- Marketing Persona Creation: Creates placeholder target audience personas.
+- Marketing Analysis: Creates target audience personas.
-- Social Media Content Generation: Generates placeholder content for various social media platforms.
+- Social Media Content Generation: Generates content for various social media platforms.
-- Marketing Material Creation: Generates placeholder concepts for marketing campaigns.
+- Marketing Concepts: Generates concepts for marketing campaigns.
 - Comprehensive Output: Compiles all generated content into a single JSON response.

 ## Educational Note

 This project uses a simplified version of an AI model (LlamaModel) for educational purposes.
 In a real-world scenario, we would integrate with actual machine learning models.

 ## Technology Stack